-Joe Marx, senior communications officer, blends his leadership, experience and desire for positive social change to help advance the Foundation’s goal of helping all Americans lead healthier lives and get the care they need.
+Joe Marx, senior director, program communications, blends his leadership, experience and passion for positive social change to help advance the Foundation’s goal of building a national Culture of Health so that everyone in our diverse society will have the opportunity to live healthier lives.
 He believes that RWJF provides a “unique opportunity and privilege to work with so many people who care deeply about making the world a healthier place to live.”
-A cancer survivor, Marx praises the Foundation’s leadership in aiming attention, resources and action at our most important health and health care challenges—making a difference in people’s health and quality of life.
+A cancer survivor, Joe praises the Foundation’s leadership in aiming attention, resources and action at our most pressing health challenges—making a difference in people’s health and quality of life.

-Prior to joining the Foundation, Marx was manager of public policy communications for the American Heart Association (AHA) where he developed strategies for the AHA’s public policy goals that helped achieve the smoking ban on domestic airline flights, food labeling reform, and increased federal funding for heart and stroke research at the National Institutes of Health.
-He cites the policy and social norm changes that have saved lives by reducing smoking and exposure to secondhand smoke, and his contribution to that change at AHA and RWJF, as his most significant achievement to date.
+Prior to joining the Foundation, Joe was manager of public policy communications for the American Heart Association (AHA) where he developed strategies for the AHA’s public policy goals that helped achieve the smoking ban on domestic airline flights, food labeling reform, and increased federal funding for heart and stroke research at the National Institutes of Health.
+He cites the policy and social norm changes that have saved millions of lives by reducing smoking and exposure to secondhand smoke, and his collaboration with colleagues on that work at AHA and RWJF, as among his most gratifying contributions to better health.

-A New Jersey native, he resides in Lawrenceville with his wife, Eileen, a journalism and world religion teacher at Notre Dame High School.
+A New Jersey native, he resides in Lawrenceville with his wife, Eileen, who teaches world religion and bioethics at Notre Dame High School.
 They have two children.
-He enjoys music, cycling, reading, and coaching youth sports.
+He enjoys cycling, playing drums, reading, and, now that his kids have grown, hopes to someday return to coaching youth sports.